endymion1818/deliciousreverie-2023/src/pages/posts/types-via-jsdoc-or-typescript.md

 ---
 layout: ../../layouts/BlogLayout.astro
 title: "Is JSDoc Better Than TypeScript?
-A Real World Example - Delicious Reverie"
+A Real World Example"
 description: "I've become an avid fan of TypeScript in recent years as it's improved my output, tightened up my appreciation for JavaScript's type coercion, and generally reduced my anxiety levels at work.
 However recently I've come into a place of work where JavaScript is written and often maintained by software engineers for whom JavaScript isn't their speciality.
 Not wanting to go back to the wild west of plain JavaScript, I adopted JSDoc.
 Here's how it went."
-categories:
+tags: javascript, typescript
 datePublished: 2023-05-25
 ---
-# Is JSDoc Better Than TypeScript?
-A Real World Example

-Published on Thursday, 25 May 2023

 **I've become an avid fan of [TypeScript](https://www.typescriptlang.org/) in recent years as it's improved my output, tightened up my appreciation for JavaScript's type coercion, and generally reduced my anxiety levels at work.
 However recently I've come into a place of work where JavaScript is written and often maintained by software engineers for whom JavaScript isn't their specialty.
 Not wanting to go back to the wild west of plain JavaScript, I adopted [JSDoc](https://jsdoc.app/).
 Here's how it went.**

 I remember going through projects a few years ago and taking out all of the JSDoc notations.
 We were switching to TypeScript and JSDoc was seen as old and no longer needed.
 However it's gained a resurgence in recent months, most notably because [Svelte is switching back to JSDoc from TS](https://github.com/sveltejs/kit/discussions/4429#discussioncomment-2423814).
 But it has other benefits, and disadvantages, compared to TypeScript.
 Here's a few of the ones I've noticed.